****Warning! There are graphic pictures at the end of the post! ****

 This was a new skill that we learned on the homestead this year.
 It feels great to learn new skills and therefore become more self sufficient.
 And although we may be still working out the kinks, it is a big step forward.
 Check another goal off the list for Our Provident Homestead!

 Have you had struggles or triumphs with raising meat chickens?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!